Poll: 64 percent of Americans say racism remains a major problem

 Overall, 64 percent said racism remains a major problem in our society.
 Thirty percent agreed that racism exists today, but it isn't a major problem.

-The poll coincides with an MSNBC town hall airing Tuesday night titled "Everyday Racism in America," where hosts Joy-Ann Reid and Chris Hayes will address the complex issue of racial bias in America and what can be done to address it.
-The town hall takes place in Philadelphia, where two black men were arrested while waiting for someone in a Starbucks last month, prompting days of protests and accusations of racism against the coffee chain, and on the same day the chain will close 8,000 stores nationwide for "racial bias training."
+The poll coincided with an MSNBC town hall airing Tuesday night titled "Everyday Racism in America," where hosts Joy-Ann Reid and Chris Hayes addressed the complex issue of racial bias in America and what can be done to address it.
+The town hall took place in Philadelphia, where two black men were arrested while waiting for someone in a Starbucks last month, prompting days of protests and accusations of racism against the coffee chain, and on the same day the chain closed 8,000 stores nationwide for "racial bias training."

-Tune in to the town hall on MSNBC Tuesday, May 29 at 9 p.m.
-ET.
-Stream it live via MSNBC.com, NBCNews.com, in the NBCNews app on Apple TV, Amazon Fire or Roku, and on Twitter @MSNBC.
-Join the conversation with #EverydayRacism.

 The Starbucks arrests were just one in a string of high-profile episodes in recent weeks involving minorities who appeared to have been racially profiled while doing something innocuous — sitting in a coffee shop, barbecuing in a park, or taking a nap in a Yale common room.
 These incidents, which caught fire on social media, have set off a wave of protests and prompted a national conversation about facing racism in everyday life.